- Rudolph Hess (aged 92), WWII NAZI, is found dead in his Spandau Prison cell. The last prisoner in the complex, it is soon demolished.

-- Reagan visits Berlin, challenges USSR to "Tear down this wall!"
+- President Reagan visits Berlin, challenges USSR to "Tear down this wall!"

-- Jim Bakker resigns from "Praise the Lord" television network after misconduct is revealed.
+- Jim Bakker resigns from the evangelical "Praise the Lord" television network after his personal misconduct is revealed.

 |Residences along Court Street in the Historic District|